 But when the values have adjacent data or information, the sort command automatically rearranges those data.

-The dataset on the left contains the sales of different products randomly while on the right, the dataset contains sales amount sorted.
+The dataset on the left contains the sales of different products randomly while on the right, the dataset contains the sales amount sorted.
 But you can also see that the sorting here isn’t only applied to the Sales amount, it also rearranges the corresponding data around the sales amount like the size and product criteria.
-Later on this article, you will learn effective procedures to sort data in ascending order.
+Later on, in this article, you will learn effective procedures to sort data in ascending order.

-How to Sort in Ascending Order in Excel?
-(6 Necessary Methods)
+How to Sort in Ascending Order in Excel (6 Necessary Methods)

 In the dataset, you have noticed that there is some sales information about different types of products in some particular dates.
 Let’s have a look at the data we will work on.